NuhuWambali/NuhuWambali/README.md

 - 👋 Hi, I’m @NuhuWambali
 - 👀 I’m interested in ... softwares engineering
-- 🌱 I’m currently learning ...web and other programming language mostly c++,c python and java
+- 🌱 I’m currently learning ...web and other programming language
-- 💞️ I’m looking to collaborate on ...all programming language
+- 💞️ I’m looking to collaborate on ... programming stuffs
 - 📫 How to reach me ...
 WhatsApp +255688349680

 <!---